Leasehold reform legislation on the horizonPrint publication

 How can we help?

 Leasehold reform is a hugely ambitious and wide-ranging aspiration, and the UK Government’s recent announcement is simply the first step towards the implementation of yet-to-be-drafted legislation to make reform a reality.
 It is likely to be some time before the legislation takes effect or indeed before the content of it is crystallised, due to the inevitable parliamentary debate it will attract.

 As the Government’s plans in relation to leasehold reform are revealed and refined over time, Walker Morris will continue to monitor and report on developments.
-If you would like any further advice or assistance in the meantime, in relation to any aspect of the proposals, the potential impact on your business or on policies and procedures, please do not hesitate to contact Karl, Louise or Sandip.
+If you would like any further advice or assistance in the meantime, in relation to any aspect of the proposals, the potential impact on your business or on policies and procedures, please do not hesitate to contact Karl or Louise.

 See, in particular, Leasehold issues for lenders; Law Commission lays foundations for leasehold reform; Consultation on leasehold enfranchisement reform; Leasehold reform on a ground breaking scale; Consultation on commonhold; Commission proposals on calculating enfranchisement premiums